PHunt14/Baduk/README.md

 A piece is removed when it is captured

 A move cannot be played that will return the game board to the exact same position as it was last in

+A territory is the intersecting points on the grid

+A territory is considered owned if a player surrounds it on all possible sides

+# Winning
+Territories: The player with the most number of territories wins
+Kill: The player that has captured the most opposing players stones wins Territories & Kill: The player that has the highest total of territories + kills wins